-When you should Use the Services of a CPA to Assist with State or IRS Tax Problems
+When should you Use the Services of a CPA to Assist with State or IRS Tax Problems

 Hiring a Certified Public Accountant (CPA)

 CPAs, much the same as enrolled agents and tax attorneys, represent (via power of attorney), counsel, and prepare all tax returns for clients.
 CPAs are extremely knowledgeable on taxes.
 To become a CPA, these individuals need to take a comprehensive examination in the state they choose to practice in on tax laws, obtain a college degree, as well as spend time working with a CPA company.
 It is necessary to be selective when choosing the right CPA.
-Some may be well verse in IRS tax law and proceedings, while others may never have had to do any dealings with the IRS before.
+Some may be well versed in IRS tax law and proceedings, while others may never have any dealings with the IRS before.

-Sophisticated accounting knowledge
+Sophisticated accounting knowledge.

-For filing tax returns or dealing with a state or IRS tax audit, a CPA is your most advantageous choice.
+For filing tax returns or dealing with a state or IRS tax audit, a CPA is your most excellent choice.
 However, do not think that other tax professionals cannot be just as helpful.
 Though CPAs are great with numbers, they are not the first choice when it comes to negotiation skills and being aggressive, whereas tax attorneys can do both when it comes to dealing with the IRS.